About Amanda Bray

 Me, with a bit more detail

 While my career has moved through newsrooms, healthcare operations, marketing agencies, startups and solo practice, the through line has always been the same: language, voice, publishing systems and helping people be seen for what they're actually here to say.
+I work directly with a small number of clients at a time because the work requires depth, context and careful attention.

 But the data work is downstream of something deeper.
 What I'm really doing is pattern recognition: seeing where creative intelligence is getting compressed into formulas, where publishing systems are creating decision fatigue instead of freedom and where the gap between someone's creative impulses and their public presence could be producing a better kind of forward momentum.